State Park

 BYOB No

-Accommodations Nearby
+Accommodations Nearby in St. Augustine

-Parking Free lot
+Parking Free lot (26 spaces, two areas)

 Pet Friendly Yes

-Weather Backup None - outdoor only
+Weather Backup None covered - air-conditioned restrooms in visitor center

 Why We Love Photographing at Fort Mose